The Silent Princess

-"The Silent Princess" is a Turkish fairy tale, structured as a frame story with three inserted tales: "The Magic Pomegranate" (or "The Four Skilful Brothers"); "The Carpenter, the Tailor, and the Clergyman"; "Three Suitors at the Graveyard".
+"The Silent Princess" is a Turkish fairy tale, structured as a frame story with three inserted tales: "The Magic Pomegranate" (or "The Four Skilful Brothers"), "The Carpenter, the Tailor, and the Clergyman", and "Three Suitors at the Graveyard".
 Andrew Lang included it in The Olive Fairy Book.

 Synopsis

-A pasha's son one day was playing with his golden ball, and broke a woman's pitcher three times.
+A pasha's son was playing one day with his golden ball, and broke a woman's pitcher three times.
 She cursed him to fall in love with the silent princess, and vanished.
 As he grew older, he wondered who the silent princess was, and in time wondered so much that he became ill.
-His father asked what had made him ill, in hopes that it would reveal his cure, and the son revealed the curse and asked permission to search the world for her.
+His father asked what had made him ill, in the hope that the cause would help him find a cure, and the son revealed the curse and asked permission to search the world for the silent princess.
 His father granted it.

 The prince set out with an old steward, and after three old men gave them directions and warnings, he finally found the mountain where the princess sat behind seven veils and never spoke.
 The mountain was surrounded by human bones and mourners, who warned the prince that he needed the leave of the sultan to be escorted into the princess's presence, and the bones could tell him the effect of his decision.
 The prince could not think of a way to make her talk, so he put off speaking to the sultan until he had one.

 While there, the prince bought a nightingale, and found it could talk.
-It asked him why he was so sad, and when he told the bird his story, she told him to go, and when the princess would not speak, he must tell her he would instead converse with the candlestick, where the nightingale would be hidden.
+It asked him why he was so sad, and when he told the bird his story, it told him to go, and when the princess would not speak, he must tell her he would instead converse with the candlestick, where the nightingale would be hidden.
 The prince obeyed.
-The princess would not speak to him, so he spoke to the candlestick, and the nightingale said it had been years since anyone had spoken to her, so she would tell him a story.
+The princess would not speak to him, so he spoke to the candlestick, and the nightingale answered back, saying it had been years since anyone had spoken to her, so she would tell him a story.

 She described how a king set three suitors to learn something in six months, and the cleverest would win the princess.
 One learned how to travel a year's journey in an hour; another to see things at a distance; the third to cure any illness.
 They met again, and the second saw the princess was dying, the first brought the third to her, and the third one cured her.
-Then the prince and the nightingale argued whether the second or the third had done the better, until the princess burst out that it would have been useless without the first, who should have her.
+Then the prince and the nightingale argued whether the second or the third had done better, until the princess burst out that it would have been useless without the first, who should have her.